suninthesky/suninthesky.github.io/_posts/2022-02-12-design-misunderstanding.md

 It's understanding that many decisions you make are design decisions.

-Design is not making something look pretty - that's content creation, graphic work or art - true design is about bringing people together around a shared approach and principles to improve a situation.
+Design is not making something look pretty - that's content creation, graphic work or art - true design is about bringing people together around certain shared principles to improve a situation.